JHumphreys89/security_plus/domains/domain_one.md

 ##### Dynamic-link library (DLL)

-* A techique used for running code withi the address space of another process by forcing it to load a dynamic-link library.
+* A technique used for running code with the address space of another process by forcing it to load a dynamic-link library.
 * DLL injection is often used by external programs to influence the behavior of another program in a way it's authors did not anticipate or intend.
 * Example of a simple injection in C++: